Creating a VM from a public image

 metadata

 : In the metadata, provide the username and public key for SSH access to the VM.
-For more information, see VM metadata.If you want to add several users with SSH keys to the VM at the same time, specify these users' data in a file and provide it under
+For more information, see VM metadata.If you want to add multiple users with SSH keys to the VM at the same time, specify these users' data in a file and provide it under

 metadata